john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 **In contrast to the declaritve is the *imperative* where the reader of that code somewhere down the line has to read and mentally execute it**.
 In essence, code being imperiative means inferring from the code to understand what it is doing.
 In this way, imperative code can be harder to fix and maintain.

-In the context of functional programming, there are few things to keep in mind.
-First is that just because a function has a function keyword doesnt mean it can maintain itself as a function.
-**What this means is that if a function does not RETURN something, it is a procedure.**  Any function that calls a procedure cant be called a function, it becomes a procedure as well.
-This is important in order to take advantage of function programming.

 </dd>
 </dl>